victormbogu1/Enterprise-SOC-Lab-Splunk-Sysmon-FortiGate-MITRE-ATT-CK-Simulation-Live-Traffic-/README.md

 ![Nat_Created](https://github.com/victormbogu1/Windows-Brute-Force-Detection-Monitoring-with-Splunk-Sysmon-and-FortiGate/blob/261569f373dec8813673ea83d429ca1bd678b3ab/New%20folder%20(3)/Hydra%20to%20attack.png)

-The below show the faied and successful logs in splunk
-Why: Generate failed & successful logons to see which events are generated and how Splunk detects them.
+## Perform failed and successful logon attempts on the monitored hosts to verify which events are generated, allowing you to analyze how Splunk captures, identifies, and logs these security-relevant activities.

 ![Nat_Created](https://github.com/victormbogu1/Windows-Brute-Force-Detection-Monitoring-with-Splunk-Sysmon-and-FortiGate/blob/a17912a36a48903868eff50066db41e724c56239/New%20folder%20(4)/Count%20by%20Event_Host.png)

-You can see the Attacker machine diplay event code 4625 which reconignises as failed attempt with ip 192.168.10.50 trying to login failed and this as showned over time because i tried severally
+## Splunk detected event code 4625 from the attacker machine, corresponding to failed login attempts originating from IP 192.168.10.50.
+The events are logged over time, reflecting multiple unsuccessful login attempts as part of the attack simulation.

 ![Nat_Created](https://github.com/victormbogu1/Windows-Brute-Force-Detection-Monitoring-with-Splunk-Sysmon-and-FortiGate/blob/261569f373dec8813673ea83d429ca1bd678b3ab/New%20folder%20(3)/Attacker%20failed%204625.png)

-The below shows Event code 4624 which indicate the attacker machine loged in successfully on Target machine
+## Splunk captured event code 4624 from the attacker machine, signifying a successful logon to the Target Machine.
+This confirms that the attack simulation achieved a successful login, as reflected in the event logs.

 ![Nat_Created](https://github.com/victormbogu1/Windows-Brute-Force-Detection-Monitoring-with-Splunk-Sysmon-and-FortiGate/blob/261569f373dec8813673ea83d429ca1bd678b3ab/New%20folder%20(3)/Successful%20logon%20by%20the%20attacker.png)

-Created a table which display high brute force attack coming from Kali Attacker Machine with IP 192.168.100.50, you can see the amount of brute force attcak that took place.
+## A table was generated in Splunk highlighting the high-rate brute force attacks from the Kali attacker machine (IP: 192.168.100.50), providing a clear view of the frequency and volume of login attempts recorded during the simulation.

 ![Nat_Created](https://github.com/victormbogu1/Windows-Brute-Force-Detection-Monitoring-with-Splunk-Sysmon-and-FortiGate/blob/261569f373dec8813673ea83d429ca1bd678b3ab/New%20folder%20(3)/show%20persistent%20log.png)

 ## 🧪 Atomic Red Team (MITRE ATT&CK Simulation)